fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 ---

-^ Whe you write a React app, you're really just a JavaScript app running over here on the left poking changes into a virtual DOM.
+^ When you write a React app, you're really just a JavaScript app running over here on the left poking changes into a virtual DOM.

 ^ There's some great tools and conventions over there.